wslu42/wslu42/README.md

 - 📫 how to reach me: ...
 - 😄 pronouns: ...
 - ⚡ fun fact: ...
+- 🔭 I’m currently working on *design and simulation of superconducting chips*, and as a result you probably won't see much of my daily works here lol.
+- 🌱 I’m currently learning *all potential emerging technologies to scale up supercondcuting quantum cumputers*

 [![Wen-Sen's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=wslu42&theme=gotham&layout=compact)](https://wakatime.com/@wslu42)
 -->